DineshMoorthy8/Computer-vision-for-Autonomous-Vehicles/README.md

-# Computer-vision-for-Autonomous-Vehicles
-Support in setting up a hardware platform for the course" Application of machine learning in Automotive Systems" with Prof. Dr. Thomas Ewender

-This project explores computer vision techniques for autonomous vehicles, with an emphasis on energy-efficient object detection using PyTorch and the Sony IMX500 Smart Vision platform.
-I also developed and trained a custom smartphone detection model specifically optimized to run on a Raspberry Pi.

-📋 Overview
-Implemented object detection for autonomous vehicles using an existing COCO dataset with PyTorch.

-Optimized the detection pipeline to reduce power consumption during inference.

-Integrated with the Sony IMX500 Smart Vision sensor, offloading heavy AI computation to the camera itself and reducing the workload on the Raspberry Pi.

-Created and trained a custom smartphone detection model, capable of running efficiently on a Raspberry Pi.

-Used Roboflow to prepare, annotate, and manage the custom dataset.

-🧪 Technologies Used
-🔍 PyTorch: For training and inference of YOLOv5 models.

-📝 COCO Dataset: Standard dataset used to build baseline object detection.

-📦 TorchScript & ONNX: For model export and optimization.

-📷 Sony IMX500: Edge AI camera for offloading computation.

-🍓 Raspberry Pi: Lightweight, low-power device for running inference and control.

-🛠 Roboflow: For dataset creation and annotation.

-🚀 Project Phases
-Phase 1: Baseline Object Detection
-Trained a YOLOv5 model on the COCO dataset.

-Converted the model to TorchScript and ONNX for deployment.

-Optimized the code to minimize power consumption and CPU load on the Raspberry Pi.

-Phase 2: Edge AI with IMX500
-Packaged ONNX models into .rpk files using the IMX500 SDK.

-Deployed the .rpk package to the IMX500 camera.

-Offloaded object detection to the camera, allowing the Raspberry Pi to focus on decision-making logic with reduced processing.

-Phase 3: Custom Smartphone Detection
-Collected and labeled a smartphone detection dataset using Roboflow.

-Trained a YOLOv5 model on the custom dataset.

-Exported the trained model (TorchScript & ONNX) for deployment on Raspberry Pi and IMX500.

-Integrated the smartphone detection pipeline with webcam / camera on the Raspberry Pi.

-📁 Folder Structure
+📖 Project: Application of Machine Learning in Automotive Systems with Prof. Dr. Thomas Ewender
+Support in setting up a hardware platform and implementing object detection for autonomous vehicles.

+🚗 Project Overview
+This project explores energy-efficient computer vision techniques for autonomous vehicles, combining the power of PyTorch, Sony IMX500 Smart Vision Sensor, and Raspberry Pi.
+We designed and deployed an end-to-end object detection pipeline that:

+Runs real-time detection on the Raspberry Pi for prototyping.

+Leverages the Sony IMX500 sensor for edge AI computation to minimize load and power consumption on the Raspberry Pi.

+Includes a custom smartphone detection model, trained specifically for this application.

+The setup supports autonomous vehicle perception, emphasizing energy efficiency and embedded deployment.

+🔗 Hardware & Software Toolchain
+🔷 1.
+Model Development & Training
+✅ Framework: PyTorch (YOLOv5)
+✅ Dataset:

+COCO dataset (for baseline training).

+Custom smartphone dataset (collected & annotated using Roboflow).
+✅ Training:

+Trained YOLOv5 models on GPU-enabled PC.

+Fine-tuned a custom smartphone detection model.

+🔷 2.
+Model Conversion & Optimization
+To run on embedded hardware, models need to be optimized:

+Exported trained .pt model to:

+TorchScript → runs on Raspberry Pi with PyTorch.

+ONNX → runs on Raspberry Pi with ONNX Runtime or converted for IMX500.

+For IMX500:

+Used Sony’s IMX500 SDK to package the ONNX model into .rpk (runtime package) format.

+🔷 3.
+Deployment Platforms
+📷 Sony IMX500 Smart Vision Sensor
+Performs inference on the sensor itself → outputs detection results directly (bounding boxes, labels).

+Offloads heavy computation from Raspberry Pi, lowering power usage and latency.

+Requires .rpk model package, deployed via IMX500 SDK.

+🍓 Raspberry Pi
+Runs TorchScript or ONNX models locally using Python.

+Interfaces with IMX500 to receive inference results and/or visualize them.

+Lightweight device, handles decision-making, logging, and user interaction.

+📁 Project Folder Structure
 bash
 Copy
 Edit
 .
 ├── models/            # Trained models (best.pt, best.torchscript, best.onnx)
 ├── datasets/          # Dataset files and annotations ├── scripts/           # Training and inference scripts ├── imx500/            # RPK packaging files and deployment instructions
-├── raspberry_pi/         # Raspberry Pi inference code
+├── raspberry_pi/      # Raspberry Pi inference & interface code
 ├── requirements.txt    # Python dependencies
 └── README.md
 ⚙️ Setup & Installation
-On Raspberry Pi
+🔷 On Raspberry Pi
 bash
 Copy
 Edit